Choosing Your Major/Career

 An important part of the career decision-making process is identifying your interests, abilities, work values, and personality preferences.
 By increasing self-awareness in these key areas, you'll be able to make a more informed career choice.
 We offer multiple career assessments to help you explore your strengths.

-Use this helpful guide to get your career on track from the start with tips and tasks for each year in college.
+Use the Four-year Career Plan to get your career on track from the start with tips and tasks for each year in college.

 Finding a major

 LSU is home to more than 235 academic fields of study.
 Finding what you want to spend four years studying can be overwhelming.
 These resources can help you discover your passion and find a career doing something you love: